 Global Teaching Fellows

 The Office of J.D.
-Academic Services is now accepting applications for Global Teaching Fellows ("GTFs") to assist in teaching the first-year course, Week One: Law in a Global Context ("Week One"), from January 7-11, 2013.
-We encourage upperclass J.D. students, LL.M., and S.J.D. students who will be enrolled students through Spring 2013 to apply.
-The deadline for GTF applications is Thursday, October 4, 2012.
+Academic Services is now accepting applications for Global Teaching Fellows ("GTFs") to assist in teaching the first-year course, Week One: Law in a Global Context ("Week One"), from January 6-10, 2014.
+We encourage upperclass J.D. students, LL.M., and S.J.D. students who will be enrolled students through Spring 2014 to apply.
+(Note: LL.M. and Certificate students may not serve as a GTF and take another "mini-course" during the same week.)
+The deadline for GTF applications is Tuesday, October 15, 2013.

 Overview of Global Teaching Fellow Program

-Week One, now in its eighth year, is a mandatory, one-week, problem-based course designed to introduce first-year students to a complex legal problem that involves not only U.S. law, but also international and/or foreign law in a transnational setting so they can begin to understand how legal problems increasingly transcend national boundaries and involve more than one legal system.
-First-year students will be assigned to one of three transnational legal problems: a contract dispute between parties from different countries; a tort (defamation) dispute involving a defamed foreign party; and a public law dispute involving extradition of persons living overseas and suspected of terrorism to the United States (to face, for example, the death penalty).
+Week One, now in its ninth year, is part of the required first-year curriculum.
+It is a mandatory, one-week, problem-based course designed to introduce first-year students to a complex legal problem that involves not only U.S. law, but also international and/or foreign law in a transnational setting so they can begin to understand how legal problems increasingly transcend national boundaries and involve more than one legal system.
+First-year students will be assigned to one of three transnational legal problems: an anti-corruption problem set in the context of a corporate acquisition; a tort (defamation) dispute involving a defamed foreign party; and a public law dispute involving extradition of persons living overseas and suspected of terrorism to the United States (to face the death penalty or life in prison without the possibility of parole).
 For a description of each problem, please see the summary provided here.
-Each problem is structured as a simulation and students are assigned to specific roles (e.g., advocate, client, judge) for the week.
-In their roles, students collaborate with others on their team, negotiate with those on opposing sides, and participate in an arbitration or judicial hearing.
+Each problem is structured as a simulation and students are assigned to specific roles (e.g., advocate, arbitrator, judge) for the week.
+In their roles, students collaborate with others on their team, negotiate with those on opposing sides, and may participate in an arbitration or judicial hearing.
 The courses will each be taught through a closed packet of materials and will not include a research component.

 The Global Teaching Fellows play an important role in the success of Week One.
 In the fall, the GTFs meet with the faculty members leading their section to discuss the problem and to receive training on their role as facilitators during Week One.
-During Week One, the GTFs attend all of the plenary (lecture) sessions and monitor and/or facilitate the small-group breakout sessions in which students engage in intensive legal problem-solving in a transnational legal setting.
-Some of the breakout sessions may be facilitated by GTFs alone and some may include a faculty member.
-GTFs play an important role in helping the first-year students prepare for some of their breakout session activities, such as a mock oral argument before a court or arbitral body.
-The faculty members leading the problem also meet and/or consult regularly with their GTFs during Week One itself, to offer and receive feedback from them on the plenary sessions and to discuss student progress in breakout sessions.
+During Week One, the GTFs attend all of the plenary (lecture) sessions and monitor and/or facilitate the small-group breakout sessions in which students engage in intensive legal problem-solving.
+Some of the breakout sessions may be facilitated by GTFs alone and some may include a faculty member or alumni volunteer.
+GTFs play an important role in helping the first-year students prepare for some of their breakout session activities, such as a mock oral argument before a court or arbitral body or presentation to their client.
+The faculty members leading the problem also meet and/or consult regularly with their GTFs during Week One itself, to offer and receive feedback from them on the plenary sessions and to discuss student progress in the breakout sessions.